 Airport bus Milan-Linate

 Milan-Linate airport, also known as Enrico Forlanini airport, is a true city airport, located just 7 km from central Milan.
 It is the third largest international airport in the area of northern Italy.
-In 2015 Linate counted more than 9 million passengers.
+Every year, Linate counts more than 9 million passengers.
 Travelling to and from the airport is easy, due to its vicinity, and there are a few options to choose from.

 Transfer: If you wish to have more comfort, or you have a lot of suitcases, you can always book the door-to-door transfer to your accommodation in Milan area.